Department of Physics, University of Oxford: Scientific contributions

 Scientists that have conducted research at Oxford have made contributions to science including developments in technology and applications in the medical fields.

-An astronomer named Edmund Halley was a young astronomer who made discoveries in relation to the stars.
+Edmund Halley was a young astronomer who made discoveries in relation to the stars.
 The young astronomer sailed to an island named St. Helena to make observations of stars and broaden his star catalogue.
 Edmund became the first person to make telescopic observations of the stars in the southern hemisphere and had discovered a star cluster in the constellation of Centaurus during the 1690s.
 Halley further developed his research by creating the first maps of the geomagnetic field and the prevailing winds, which is also known as the first meteorological chart.
 In collaboration with Robert Hooke, both scientists tried to solve the problem of planetary orbits and discussed theories with Isaac Newton.
-In 1704, Edmund Halley became the Savilian Professor of Geometry at Oxford university which then lead to him publishing ‘A Synopsis of the Astronomy of Comets’, which explains his theory of multiple comets being identical.
-Other discoveries Halley made in later years include his calculation of the distance from the Earth to the sun, which was determined by observing transits of Venus across the disk of the sun.
+In 1704, Edmund Halley became the Savilian Professor of Geometry at Oxford university which then lead to him publishing 'A Synopsis of the Astronomy of Comets', which explains his theory of multiple comets being identical.
+Other discoveries Halley made in later years include his calculation of the distance from the Earth to the Sun, which was determined by observing transits of Venus across the disk of the Sun.

-Another astronomer named James Bradley became a student at Oxford university in 1711.
+Astronomer James Bradley became a student at Oxford university in 1711.
 Bradley became the Savilian Professor of Astronomy at Oxford from 1721 to 1742.
-His contributions he made while studying at Oxford include his observations of Stellar Aberration (a motion of celestial objects), which is when he determined the value of the speed of light as 2.95 x 108 ms−1.
-Other contributions Bradley made include his discovery of the annual change in declination, which was apparent due to the rocking motion of the Earth's axis through the gravitational attraction of the moon.
+His contributions he made while studying at Oxford include his observations of Stellar Aberration (an apparent motion of celestial objects caused by the Earth's orbital velocity), which is when he determined the value of the speed of light as 2.95 x 108 ms−1.
+Other contributions Bradley made include his discovery of the annual change in declination, which was apparent due to the rocking motion of the Earth's axis through the gravitational attraction of the Moon.

-An American astronomer known as Edwin Hubble became a student of astrophysics at Oxford university.
-Hubble attended Oxford for 3 years to study philosophy, which allowed him to acquire a bachelor's degree in jurisprudence.
+American astronomer Edwin Hubble became a student of astrophysics at Oxford university.
+Hubble attended Oxford for three years to study philosophy, which allowed him to acquire a bachelor's degree in jurisprudence.
 His contributions towards the astrophysics field include his proof of the expanding universe as well as his creation of a classification system used to determine the different types of galaxies.
 His discoveries of countless galaxies beyond the Milky Way revolutionised our perception of the universe that we live in.
-In 1990, a telescope was launched into the Earth's low orbit known as the ‘Hubble Space Telescope’, which was named after Edwin Hubble himself.
+In 1990, a telescope was launched into the Earth's low orbit known as the Hubble Space Telescope, which was named after Edwin Hubble.